The Way of Kings

 The epic fantasy I've been looking for.

-I'm a fan of books that keep things moving, and this is why I love The Way of Kings.
-I was not prepared for the amount of action in this book, but loved it all the more for it.
-On top of the multiple set pieces throughout the whole book, the last 20%, or so, is seemingly nonstop action culminating in a finale with multiple revelations that make me want to jump right into book 2.
+I like books that keep things moving, and this is why I love The Way of Kings.
+I wasn’t prepared for the sheer amount of action, but I loved it all the more.
+The book is packed with multiple set pieces, and the last 20% is nearly nonstop action, culminating in a finale full of revelations that make you eager to jump into book two.
 Truly epic in every sense of the word.

-A note for those who are not yet familiar with The Stormlight Archive series: The books in this series are massive and will definitely require some dedication on your part to get through, but you will be rewarded with a truly epic fantasy.
+A note for new readers: The Stormlight Archive books are massive and require some dedication to get through, but the payoff is a genuinely epic fantasy experience.